magnusnosnes/LineageHomology/README.md

 In this example LineageHomology returned four 3 transmission lineages.
-The taxa names of the tips included in each lineage is printed above under \$Taxa_names.
+The taxa names of the tips included in each lineage is printed above under “\$Taxa_names”.
 Lineages that only contain one tip are singletons.

 The size distributions can be visualised by, e.g. using a treemap plot: